July Special

 -

-HormonesHormones play a significant role in hair growth.
+How do hormones affect laser hair removal?Hormones play a significant role in hair growth.
 Hormonal fluctuations, such as those experienced during pregnancy, menopause, or certain medical conditions like polycystic ovary syndrome (PCOS), can stimulate the growth of new hair or cause previously treated follicles to become active again.
+Understanding this can help set realistic expectations for the need for maintenance treatments.

 -